 In some cases, surgeons might remove part of the lung, called lung decortication, where mesothelioma has spread.
 The tumor could then be treated with radiation therapy after surgery to destroy any remaining cancer cells and prevent them from spreading elsewhere in the body.
 Mesothelioma is a serious illness, but with the right treatment, it is possible to manage the disease and enjoy a good quality of life.

-Chemotherapy might also be recommended depending on how advanced your cancer is.
+Chemotherapy might also be recommended depending on how advanced your cancer is and how likely it is to improve a survival rate.
 Most often, stage 4 mesothelioma is not curable, and patients undergo treatments to reduce pain.
 Mesothelioma specialists may recommend a combination of different cancer treatments to maximize your quality of life.

 Getting Legal Help After a Mesothelioma Diagnosis